folio-org/eureka-setup/eureka-cli/README.md

 eureka-cli -c ./config.combined.yaml deployApplication -d
 ```

-- If you are resource constrained the CLI also supports deploying the environment with only required system containers with `-R`
+- If you are resource constrained, the CLI also supports deploying the environment with only required system containers with `-R`

 ```shell
 eureka-cli -c ./config.combined.yaml deployApplication -R
 ```

-- The profile `-p` flag eliminates to the need to define a config file path by relying on the default configs that are automatically created in `.eureka` home directory
+- The profile `-p` flag eliminates the need to define a config file path by relying on the default configs that are automatically created in `.eureka` home directory

 ```bash
 eureka-cli -p combined deployApplication